department-of-veterans-affairs/next-build/READMEs/quickstart.md

 - [testing.md](READMEs/testing.md) : Read to understand the testing procedures.
 - [[...slug.md]]() : Read to understand how next-build handles page routing and the history and thought process to its decision.
-- [preview.md](READMEs/preview.md) : Recommended README for preview issue during setup The rest of the available READMEs relating to information occuring in the background in which a developer won't be actively working on day-to-day,used for specific scenarios, or to make development easier but not impossible to do without.
+- [preview.md](READMEs/preview.md) : Recommended README for preview issue during setup

   The rest of the READMEs still hold valuable information, but might be running in the background, used for specific situations, or holds information that will make the development process easier, but is not mandatory to get things up and running

 ## Setting up the environment

 [Link to environment setup documentation](https://github.com/department-of-veterans-affairs/next-build/tree/main?tab=readme-ov-file#next-build)
 A video walkthrough should be available to assist in setting up.
 If not compressed and posted here yet.
 The Slack thread in which they exist is [here](https://dsva.slack.com/archives/D071CCW690E/p1723650927105169).
-The 7 minute video is for setting up Next-Build
+The 7 minute video is for setting up Next-Build.

 ### Next-Build walkthrough setup